ngorm/ngorm/README.md

 func main() {

-	// The frist argument is the dialect or the name of the database driver that
+	// The first argument is the dialect or the name of the database driver that
 	// you wish to to connect to, the second argument is connection information
 	// please check the appropriate driver for more information on the arguments
 	// that are passed to database/sql Open.